Pheonnexx/hagura/_posts/2017-01-13-example2-helpme-app.md

 As part of developing my skills within software engineering I aim to attend a number of external events.
 This allows me to get a feel of new and relevant technology and skills which could help me and the Land Registry develop quality services.

-On December 2nd of last year I attended DataPlay, ran by Plymouth City Council.
+On December 2nd of last year I attended DataPlay, run by Plymouth City Council.
 They release open source data according to the theme of the hackday that is being run, in this case, health related data.

-By attending this event, I would be gain practice in understanding and utilising different data, whilst also improving my ability to create prototypes to prove an idea within a short amount of time.
+By attending this event, I would gain practice in understanding and utilising different data, whilst also improving my ability to create prototypes to prove an idea within a short amount of time.

 I have authored an article on the experience that can be viewed in the link below.